Geocaching in the Lake County Parks

 - Buckley Homestead Living History Farm, Lowell, IN

-- Cedar Creek Family Golf Center, Cedar Lake, IN - Geocaching is banned
+- Cedar Creek Family Golf Center, Cedar Lake, IN - Geocaching is not permitted at this time.

 - Deep River County Park, Merrillville, IN

-- Deep River Waterpark, Merrillville, IN - Geocaching is banned
+- Deep River Waterpark, Merrillville, IN - Geocaching is not permitted at this time.

 - Erie Lackawanna Trail - Lake County Parks manages the section between Griffith and Schererville

-- Gibson Woods Nature Preserve, Hammond, IN - Geocaching is banned
+- Gibson Woods Nature Preserve, Hammond, IN - Geocaching is not permitted at this time.

 - Grand Kankakee Marsh County Park, Hebron, IN - Geocaching not permitted during hunting season